 Carol’s Easy Steak Marinade

 This Easy Steak Marinade recipe came from my former neighbor Carol, and it’s been my go-to recipe for marinating steak for many years!
-And if you try this steak marinade recipe, I bet you’re going to end up making it over and over!
+And this post also shows you how to use the steak marinade on grilled tri-tip for a fantastic dinner!

 PIN the Easy Steak Marinade recipe to make it later!